LinuxCommandLibrary

 --ignore-not-found

-Treat 'resource not found' as a successful deletion.
+Treat 'resource not found' errors as successful deletions instead of failures.

 DESCRIPTION